 What happens if someone under 18 wins a large prize?

 People under age 18 can’t purchase Lottery tickets.
 If an adult-purchased winning ticket is claimed in the name of a person under 18, the director may direct payment of the prize to the minor.
 For prizes less than $5,000, a check or draft payable to the order of the minor can be delivered to an adult member of the minor’s family or a guardian of the minor.
 For prizes greater than $5,000, the amount can be deposited in any bank to the credit of an adult member of the minor’s family or a guardian of the minor, with the adult acting as the custodian for the account.

 How do customers collect their winnings?

 All Lottery Sales Agents may pay prizes up to and including $600.
 Prizes over $600 and up to $49,999 can be claimed at any Lottery regional office (Boston, Braintree, New Bedford, Woburn, Worcester or West Springfield).
 Prizes of $50,000 and over must be claimed in person at Lottery Headquarters in Braintree.
 The Lottery requires proof of positive identification for all prizes over $600.
-You must have a photo ID that contains your signature, proof of your social security number and proof of current address when claiming a prize over $600.
+You must have a photo ID that contains your signature and proof of your social security number when claiming a prize over $600.